near/create-near-app/README.md

 * Whatever frontend build tools you prefer.
 We provide React template by default.
   * By default, `gulp` is used for compiling.
 Check it out [here](https://gulpjs.com/). \(You shouldn't need to do any config for gulp specifically\).

-## Create a new project
+## Create New Assembly project

-Choose either the React JS template or vanilla one
+Choose either the React JS or vanilla template

 #### React JS app:
 ```bash